What is the System for Aiming With Sidespin (SAWS)?

 Do you actually use SAWS?
 If so, why?

 As demonstrated in the SAWS instructional video, it is best to move your whole upper body with the BHE pivot to keep the stroke/body relationship mostly the same.
 During the FHE pivot, by nature, everything should stay still except for the front hand and arm.
-It is best to look at the tip position on the CB while doing both pivots (and during any post-pivot “warm-up” strokes).
-Then return your gaze to the OB target before the final stroke (see eye pattern “best practices”).

 The SAWS BHE/FHE system sounds too complicated.
 And doesn’t the pivot affect your stance alignment?

-Obviously, the best way to aim and align, taking everything into consideration, is to do so naturally (without having to think) as a result of countless hours of successful practice and experience.
+Obviously, the best way to aim and align, taking everything into consideration, is to do so naturally (without having to think) as a result of countless hours of smart practice and successful experience.
 However, most pool players (me included) don’t have perfect intuition for everything yet and can benefit from a methodical approach.
 But I do all of my thinking before a shot.
 I first adjust my aim for throw (CIT or SIT), if necessary, while “aiming while standing.”
 I also observe the shot distance and think about the shot speed while I am standing.
-This tells me the BHE/FHE percentages that will be required (based on my BHE/FHE calibration system).
+This tells me the BHE/FHE percentages that will be required (based on my SAWS calibration system).
 I have my calibration table memorized, so no thinking is required here (just rote recall).
 Now, without any more thinking or judgement required, I get down into my stance with a center-ball alignment (which is very easy to visualize), with my vision center over this line (before, during, and after getting down).
 Once down, and after I’ve verified my center-ball alignment and aim, I do the pre-decided BHE/FHE pivots (if the shot requires sidespin), take a practice stroke, and then and I shoot (all with no thinking whatsoever).
 The pivots do not bother or affect me one bit.

 Why don’t pro players use the SAWS BHE/FHE system?